Non-normal affine monoids: Abstract

 \section{Abstract}

 We give a geometric description of the set of holes in a non-normal affine monoid $Q$.
 The set of holes turns out to be related to the non-trivial graded components of the local cohomology of $\kQ$.
 From this, we see how various properties of $\kQ$ like local normality and Serre's conditions $(R_1)$ and $(S_2)$ are encoded in the geometry of the holes.
-A combinatorial upper bound for the depth the monoid algebra $\kQ$ is obtained and some special cases where equality holds are identified.
-We apply this results to simplicial and to seminormal affine monoids.
-In particular, we prove a special case of the Eisenbud-Goto conjecture.
+A combinatorial upper bound for the depth the monoid algebra $\kQ$ is obtained and some cases where equality holds are identified.
+We apply this results to seminormal affine monoids.

-Moreover, we consider the dependence of the local cohomology of $\kQ$ on the characteristic of the field.
-In particular, we show that Serre's condition $(S_3)$ does not depend on $\kk$.
-On the other hand, we construct two classes of examples of affine monoids with additional properties whose depth does depend on $\kk$.